 Also; 3B or softer pencils, paper towels or rags.
 Masking tape.
 Paper clamps (bulldog style).

-1/2 quart or larger water containers.
-Reference material to draw from.
+1/2 quart or larger open water containers.
+Magic erasers.

 Any other; special tools you have picked up along the way.
-I see many are now using electronic devices or lap tops.
+I see many are now using electronic devices or laptops, iPads, microsoft Tablets.etc.
+Bring your creative muse.

-I usually pre draw for my demos (to save time) and you may do the same.
+I usually pre-pencil a painting foundation for my demos (to save time) and you may do the same.
 Drawing skills are important but tracing or projecting is OK.
-Please keep your subjects simple.
+Keep your subjects simple.
 Students may choose from any subject, photos or sketches.

 Demos will be given along with individual and group critiques.
 This is not an imitation workshop.
 Individual